-Typically, wrist straps are the primary means of grounding personnel.
-When properly worn and connected to ground, a wrist strap keeps the person wearing it near ground potential.
-Because the person and other grounded objects in the work area are at or near the same potential, there can be no hazardous discharge between them.
+Typically, wrist straps are the primary means of grounding personnel and can also offer equipotential bonding in field service repairs.
+When properly worn and connected to ground, or the equipotential bonding point, a wrist strap keeps the person wearing it at ground potential or the same potential as the object when ground connection cannot be achieved.
+Because the person and other grounded objects in the work area are at the same potential, there can be no hazardous discharge between them.
 In addition, static charges are removed from the person to ground and do not accumulate.
-When personnel are seated on a chair which is not EPA appropriate, they are to be grounded using a wrist strap.
+When personnel are seated and handling exposed ESDS items, they are to be grounded using a wrist strap.

 Wrist straps have two major components, the wristband that goes around the person's wrist and the ground cord that connects the wristband to the common point ground.

 Most wrist straps have a current limiting resistor molded into the ground cord on the end that connects to the wristband.
+Per Ohm's Law, current is equal to voltage divided by resistance; therefore, adding resistance to the "circuit" of the operator to ground will limit the amount of current flowing through the wrist strap cord.
 This resistor is most commonly one megohm, rated at least 1/4 watt with a working voltage rating of 250 volts.
+For personnel safety, if the operator will be exposed to electrical circuits of 250 volts or higher, wrist straps must not be used.